tommyku/blog3/content/blog/think-about-the-physical-web.md

 A Beacon, a little device to place just anywhere, continuously broardcasts a URL via Bluetooth to the surrounding area.
-Any device nearby can see an URL broadcasted by the beacon and those who open the URL from a browser can interact with either an online service or the device connected to the beacon itself.
+Any device nearby can see an URL broadcasted by the beacon and those who open the URL from a browser can interact with either an online service or the device connected to the beacon itself (via [Web Bluetooth](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web)).

 So yes, technically you can use the Physical Web to connect to your trash can and turn it into an R2-D2 from *any* device that has
 Bluetooth, browser, and can recognize the Eddystone format.